christianeib313/redhat/rhcsa/partitions-and-mounts.md

 	- size can be increased, not decreased
 - **Ext4**: was default in RHEL6 and is still used
 	- backward compatible to Ext2
-	- Uses jounrla to guarentee data integrity
+	- Uses journld to guarentee data integrity
 	- size  can be increased and decreased
 - **vfat**: offers multi=OS support
 	- used for shared devices